tarantool/doc/doc/getting_started/installation.rst

 Make sure you have enough privileges to run the script and that the file is executable.
 Otherwise, try ``chmod`` and ``chown`` commands to adjust it.

-Next, set up your development environment as described in :ref:`the developer's guide <enterprise-app-development>`.